davestephens/ansible-nas/README.md

 * [Sonarr](https://sonarr.tv/) - for downloading and managing TV episodes
 * [Speedtest-Tracker](https://github.com/henrywhitaker3/Speedtest-Tracker) - Continuously track your internet speed
 * Stats - Monitor and visualise metrics about your NAS and internet connection using Grafana, Prometheus, Telegraf and more.
+* [Stalwart Mail](https://stalw.art/) - A scalable, secure and robust open-source mail server software designed for the 21st century.
 * [Standard Notes](https://standardnotes.com/) - An end-to-end encrypted notes app
 * [Stirling-PDF](https://github.com/Frooodle/Stirling-PDF) - locally hosted web application that allows you to perform various operations on PDF files
 * [SuiteCRM](https://github.com/salesagility/SuiteCRM) - Open source CRM for the world